ClusterHQ/flocker/docs/gettingstarted/installation.rst

 #.
 Upgrade the Kernel

-   Installation of the ZFS modules requires the kernel-devel package.
-   The Amazon Fedora 20 AMI includes an old kernel whose development package is no longer easily installable.
-   Upgrade the system to fix this.
+   Older kernels can have bugs that affect Flocker's use of ZFS.

    .. code-block:: sh

-      [fedora@aws]$ sudo yum upgrade -y
+      [fedora@aws]$ sudo yum upgrade -y kernel

    The upgrade doesn't make the new kernel default.
    Fix that: